HasibZiai/JAH-Version-Control-System/README.txt

 confirm if the user would like to change the manifest name.
 If the user selects 'n' then the name of the label will be printed inside the manifest.

-The checkout function takes in two arguments: the file path to the folder being copied and the file path to a folder the user would like to copy the folder to.
-Once the function is called, it asks the user if it would like to use the name of a label.
-If the user selects "N" or "n" it will use "manifest.txt" as the default name of the manifest.
-After that the function will copy the contents of the first file path specified and will put an exact copy in the specified location.
-Afterwards it will rename the manifest if a label was given and will write the time and date at which the copy was created.
+The check-out function takes in 3 arguments: the source path, a folder path to copy to, and a label name.
+Check-out will iterate through all the files, folders, and subfolders and will check for a "manifest.txt".
+If it finds a manifest.txt then it will search the text file for the label.
+It will then check the label against the argument that is provided in the original function.
+If the two labels are the same then it will copy all the files in the parent path of the iterator into the new folder provided in the arguments.

 Contents